ali-7/git-and-github/exercises/ex3.md

-- create a repo on github with Readme
+**Exercise 3**

-- clone the repo.
+- Create a repo on github with README
-- create new branch
+- Clone the repo.
-- create html file with Hello world
+- Create new branch
-- push it to github and create pull request and merge it to master.
+- Create html file with Hello world
-- checkout to your local master
+- Push it to github and create pull request and merge it to main.
-- pull the remote master
+- Checkout to your local main
-- redo the steps for styling the html file
+- Pull the remote main

-م
+- Redo the steps for styling the html file